 Letter 815: I was delighted by the letter, by what was in it, and by the fact that, seized by necessity, you resorted to the...

-If you accuse me, I am ready to suffer whatever you command.
-But if you blame him, take care you do not seem unforgiving — especially as a Greek, and the very crown of Greeks.
+If, then, you are accusing me, I am ready to suffer whatever you may command; but in blaming that man, take care lest you seem to be unforgiving, and that too when you are a Greek and the very crown of the Greeks.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.